rougier/python-opengl/03-quickstart.rst

 that have more or less the same size and to not have any degenerated triangle).

-In our case, we want to render a square and we need to find the proper triangulation (which is not unique as illustrated on the figure).
+In our case, we want to render a square and we need to find the proper triangulation (which is not unique as illustrated in the figure).
 Since we want to minimize the number of triangles, we'll use the 2 triangles solution that requires only 4 (shared) vertices corresponding to the four corners of the quad.
 However, you can see from the figure that we could have used different